8 mm video format: Videography

 Among home and amateur videographers, Video8/Hi8 was popular enough for Sony to make equipment for video editing and production.
 The format also saw some use in professional electronic news gathering and electronic field production.

 Professional 8-track audio

-Hi8 tapes were also used for an 8-track professional digital audio format called DTRS, including the Tascam DA-88 and similar models.
-These recordings are in no way interchangeable with 8mm video formats.
+TASCAM used Hi8 tapes to develop an 8-track professional digital audio format called DTRS (Digital Tape Recording System).
+The format was first used in the DA-88 and similar models.
+While the cassettes are physically interchangeable, these recordings are not interchangeable with 8mm video formats.